LNP-BP/LNPBPs/lnpbp-0004.md

 A party needing to reveal the proofs for the commitment to the message `msgA` under this scheme and conceal the rest of the messages and protocols participating in the commitment has to publish the following data:
-1. A source of the message `msgA` and information about it's protocol with id `idA`.
+1. A source of the message `msgA` and information about its protocol with id `idA`.
 2. A full byte sequence of the buffer resulting from the step 5 of the [commitment procedure](#commitment).

 ### Reveal with full disclosure

-A party needing to reveal the proofs for all commitments to all of the messages and also prove that there were no other commitments made must publish the following data:
+A party needing to reveal the proofs for all commitments to all the messages and prove that there were no other commitments made must publish the following data:
 1. A source of the messages `msg1`..`msgM` and information about their protocols with id `id1`..`idM`.
 2. A full byte sequence of the buffer resulting from the step 5 of the [commitment procedure](#commitment).